-The investments in group companies' shares amounts to EUR 910 million representing 58 % of the Parent Company's balance sheet.
-During the financial year the company has recognized impairment losses of EUR 257 million related to these shares.
-The Parent Company's investments include also EUR 525 million of receivables from group companies.
+The investments in group companies' shares amounts to EUR 907 million .
+The Parent Company's investments include also EUR 519 million of receivables from group companies.

 Interest in group companies is tested for impairment annually using the income approach.
-In applying this approach the fair value of an investment is calculated based on the discounted cash flow model or the dividend discount model.
+In applying this approach the fair value of an investment is calculated based on the discounted cash flow model or the discounted dividend model.

-Valuation of interests in group companies and receivables from group companies is considered a key audit matter in the audit of the Parent Company due to the significance of these investments to the financial statements and due to the high degree of management judgement involved in the income approach used to test the valuation of these investments. accounting policies for acquisitions and divestments
+Valuation of interests in group companies and receivables from group companies is considered a key audit matter in the audit of the Parent Company due to the significance of these investments to the financial statements and due to management judgement involved in the income approach used to test the valuation of these investments.